Siegel-Lab/BioSmoother/Manual.md

 - *Number of bins*: Then, the total number of bins is shown.
 - *Errors*: Finally, if there are any errors, they are displayed here.

-If you trigger Smoother to rerender the heatmap, the status bar will display that Smoother is rendering and the reason why.
+If you trigger Smoother to re-render the heatmap, the status bar will display that Smoother is rendering and the reason why.

 .. index:: File

-### The File tab
+## The File tab

 In the :kbd:`File` tab of Smoother, there are three subtabs\: :kbd:`->Presetting`, :kbd:`->Export`, and :kbd:`->Info`.

 .. index:: Presetting

-#### The Presetting subtab
+### The Presetting subtab

 :kbd:`File->Presetting` allows performing analysis with predetermined settings.
 Three analyses are already preconfigured and available on Smoother for doing normalizations as in GRID-seq [#grid_seq1]_ [#grid_seq2]_ , RADICL-seq [#radicl_seq]_, as well as one for Hi-C data.
 It is also possible to save the current settings configured on Smoother as a new presetting.

 .. index:: Export, export full matrix instead of visible region, Export files to server instead of downloading them
 .. _export_tab:

-#### The Export subtab
+### The Export subtab

 :kbd:`File->Export` allows to save the interactome data with the settings of the current session either as a TSV text file or as a picture in SVG or PNG format.
 It is possible to export only the visible region or the full heatmap using the :guilabel:`export full matrix instead of visible region` checkbox.
 -   The path for the exported files can be specified on the :guilabel:`Output Prefix` box.